ahdis/ch-ig/README.md

    ```

 2. Add a folder `translations` to the `input` folder (currently manually)
+3. Create an empty file with the name {type}-{id}.po in the `translations` folder where type and id identify the base resource you are translating
-3. Run IG publisher
+4. Run IG publisher
-4. Go to `temp/lang/po or xliff or json`
-5. Fill in the translations
+5. Take the output translation file (`temp/lang`) in the syntax of your choice (po, xliff, json) - it will have all the things needing translation in it (with any existing translations preserved)
+6. Add translations to it manually or using your preferred translation software
-6. Copy the file and paste it into the folder `input/translations`
+7. Put the updated file in the folder `input/translations` and delete any other file for that resource
-7. Run IG publisher again
+8. Build the IG again
+9. Repeat until happiness is achieved...

 ***************************
 # Further links